Theta Antliae

 Theta Antliae is a binary star system in the southern constellation of Antlia.
 Its identifier is a Bayer designation that was Latinized from θ Antliae, and is abbreviated Tet Ant or θ Ant, respectively.
 The pair have a combined apparent visual magnitude of +4.78, which is bright enough to be faintly visible to the naked eye.
 The brighter component is magnitude +5.30 while the secondary is +6.18.
 Based upon parallax measurements, it is located at a distance of around 340 ly from Earth.
 The system is receding with a heliocentric radial velocity of +24 km/s.

 The binary nature of this system was discovered by W. S. Finsen in 1952.
 The primary component of this system, θ Antliae A, has a stellar classification of A8 Vm, indicating that it is an A-type main sequence star with enhanced metallic lines in its spectrum.
 The companion, θ Antliae B, is a giant star with a classification of G7 III.
-The pair have an orbital period of 18.3 years, a significant eccentricity of 0.4, and an angular separation of 0.1 arcseconds.
+The pair have an orbital period of 18.423 years, a significant eccentricity of 0.4956, and an angular semi-major axis of 0.10904 arcseconds.